Sarah Stewart (cancer researcher): Professional hurdles

-Polyoma virus research
+Polyomavirus research

 In 1951, Stewart was reassigned to the Marine Hospital in Baltimore where she finally was able to work in the field of cancer.
 Stewart is credited with discovering the polyomavirus in 1953.
 In 1956, Stewart approached Bernice Eddy for assistance growing the agent causing parotid tumors in mice.
 Eddy readily agreed and the two women rapidly worked out the characteristics of the agent that was not referred to as a virus in their publications until 1959.
 Building on earlier work by Ludwig Gross, Stewart and Bernice E. Eddy were the first to describe a polyomavirus.
 They did so by injecting the mice with ground organs of other mice that were known to contain leukemia, and observing cancerous tumor growth that was unrelated to leukemia.
 They satisfied Koch's postulates to demonstrate that polyomavirus can cause cancer to be transmitted from animal to animal.
 Although it has been demonstrated that SE polyoma virus produces tumors in rodents under laboratory conditions, it is known that the parotid gland tumors and others of the spectrum produced in mice rarely are found under natural conditions, even though it has been found that many mouse colonies have the virus as a latent infection.

 Stewart and Eddy continued to test the theory that viral components are able to induce tumors.
 They tested tumor extracts from both monkey and mouse embryos, and found that the mouse embryos contained a higher quantity of cancer causing viral agents.
 This lead them to reason that viruses can be causative agents of cancer.
 They also concluded that the polyomavirus was able to cause 20 different types of mouse tumors.
 Some of the tumors observed were angiomatous sarcomas in Syrian hamsters, sarcomas in rats, and mesenchymal nodules in rabbits.

 Eddy and Stewart demonstrated that the virus causes cell necrosis and proliferation in cell culture, that it is highly antigenic, and that it leads to formation of specific antibodies in infected animals whether or not tumors develop.
-At Eddy's suggestion, the virus was dubbed "polyoma," meaning many tumors.
-The virus was named the Stewart-Eddy or SE polyoma virus, after their respective surnames.
+At Eddy's suggestion, the virus was dubbed "polyoma", meaning many tumors.
+The virus was named the Stewart–Eddy or SE polyoma virus, after their respective surnames.
 The results of their collaboration earned them recognition by Time magazine in 1959, featuring a cover story on newly discovered viral agents that cause cancer.
 This experiment and its results, amongst other similar experiments, led many researchers to becoming interested in the field of viral oncology.